Why Does Netflix Ban VPNs?

 What is Territorial Licensing?

-A good example of why Netflix wants to prevent this practice is the NBC show Community.
+A good example of why Netflix wants to ban VPN usage is the NBC show Community.
 While 5 seasons of the show were available for all UK users to view on Netflix for years, currently the only place you can find it in the US is on Netflix’s competitor Hulu.
 This is because during negotiations for who got to display the content in their respective countries, NBC (who owns the rights to Community and also has a majority stake in Hulu), got to charge Netflix for the right to view it in the UK since Hulu is not natively available in that country.

 This is what’s known in the industry as “clipping the ticket”, wherein a rights holder (in this case NBC) will try to sell the copyright to their show in country-based chunks to a major streaming portal like Netflix.
 Rather than charging one flat price for the whole bundle, NBC can raise or lower the price of a show based on dozens of individual factors including (but not limited to): the population of a particular country, the number of current subscribers, and the potential customers that may sign on in that country over the next (X) years.